Type A and Type B Personality (Free 3-Min Test)

 Have you ever heard someone describe themselves as a Type A personality?
 As you’ll soon see, classifying themselves as Type A is typical Type A behavior.
 But what does this mean, and how do personality “types” fit into personality psychology?

-In this article, we’re going to describe the different personality types and how certain traits can affect behavior and even physical health.
-Learning your personality type may help you prepare for certain situations and put yourself on a path toward the success you want.
+This article will describe the different personality types and how certain traits can affect behavior and even physical health.
+Learning your personality type may help you prepare for certain situations and lead you toward the success you want.

-Personality types have been studied against gender lines, there does not appear to be a significant amount of gender differences associated with what personality type you identify with.
+Research on personality types across genders has not found any significant differences.
 What does that mean?
 It means along gender lines, there is almost no difference in the handling of stress.

-One thing to note is that personality is complex and ever changing, just as all of your body and mind functions over the course of your life, so don’t let your personality type put you in a box!
+One thing to note is that personality is complex and ever-changing, just as all of your body and mind function throughout your life, so don’t let your personality type put you in a box!

 Type A Personality

 A Type A personality is easy to identify.
 People who have this type of personality want to be high achievers.
 They push themselves to be the best.
-Type A personalities tend to be competitive, even if they are competing against themselves.
-There’s usually quite an imbalance in their life, when it comes to love, finances, or health.
+Type A personalities tend to be competitive, even if competing against themselves.
+There's usually quite an imbalance in their life regarding love, finances, or health.

-When they are given a task, they are more likely to immediately make a thorough plan and follow that plan all the way through until they achieve their goal.
-If they are given the task of planning a trip, they will have every detail of the itinerary organized before it’s time to board the plane.
+When given a task, they are more likely to immediately make a thorough plan and follow it all the way through until they achieve their goal.
+If tasked with planning a trip, they will have every detail of the itinerary organized before boarding the plane.

-Though type A personalities are identifiable by their “Go Getter” attitude, they experience higher levels of stress.
-This was thought to make these personalities more susceptible to heart conditions, but there are studies that say otherwise and is a controversial topic.
+Though Type A personalities are identifiable by their “Go Getter” attitude, they experience higher stress levels.
+This was thought to make these personalities more susceptible to heart conditions, but some studies say otherwise, and it is a controversial topic.

-Type A personalities experience the most stress when things don’t go according to their plan.
-Things like delays in their work flows, or obstacles that they didn’t foresee.
+Type A personalities experience the most stress when things don’t go according to plan.
+Things like delays in their workflows or obstacles that they didn’t foresee.
 They also tend to be harder on themselves for the work that they do, they are more overcritical of themselves than any of the other personality types.

 Type A Personality Traits